 If increasing fiber intake, exercise and hydration don't solve the problem, your constipation may be characterized as chronic.
 Depending on the cause of chronic constipation, you may need physical therapy or even low-dose laxatives to treat the problem.

-All things considered, Lee says you should see a doctor if constipation is something that’s interfering with your daily life.
-At Johns Hopkins, the Women’s Digestive Health Program focuses on issues such as this.
+All things considered, you should see a doctor if constipation or any other physical discomfort is interfering with your daily life.